ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 - Use JSX to create a form within your `BookShelf` component.
 The form should include sections for "Title" and "Author".
 - Add input fields for both "Title" and "Author".
 These inputs will allow users to enter the details for the book they want to add to the shelf.
 - Ensure each input field is connected to the corresponding property in the `newBook` state object.
-Use the `value` attribute for displaying the current state and the `onChange` attribute to update the state as the user types.
+Use the `value` attribute to display the current state and the `onChange` attribute to update the state as the user types.
 - Include a submit button in the form.
 Attach your `handleSubmit` event handler to the form's `onSubmit` attribute to handle the form submission.

 ### 5. Map through your books